Search Intensifies For Missing 3-Year-Old Mariah Woods As Social Media Rumors Swirl

 — CrowdSource News (@CSNCrowd) November 30, 2017

 At this time, investigators refuse to publicly address whether or not anyone in the family (or close to) Mariah Woods is a suspect in the toddler’s disappearance.
-When asked whether or not those closest to the 3-year-old are being cooperative, Miller cryptically spoke of “talking to them” while they are “talking to us.”
+When asked whether or not those closest to the three-year-old are being cooperative, Miller cryptically spoke of “talking to them” while they are “talking to us.”
 The sheriff added that his people are working 24/7 to bring Mariah home safely.

 “We’re talking to them, they’re talking to us.”